Version history of our pony-wall bookshelf

 Craft tools

-:point_down: Craft “Bits” (bottom) stores turnover items like beads, pom poms, stickers, pipe cleaners, and popsicle sticks. :thread: :yarn:
+:point_down: Craft “Bits” stores turnover items like beads, pom poms, stickers, pipe cleaners, and popsicle sticks. :thread: :yarn:

 Craft bits

-Problem 2: Crafts-in-Progress Fix-for-Now
+Problem 2: Work-in-Progress Fix-for-Now

 🚧 Half-finished craft projects are constantly left out on table. :heavy_check_mark: Preschool teacher suggests a “work-in-progress” tray.